Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Silence is the great teacher and to learn its lessons you must pay attention to it."
+> "The moment you doubt whether you can fly, you cease for ever to be able to do it."
-> — **Deepak Chopra**
+> — **James Matthew Barrie**

 ---

-_Last updated: 05 July 2025 ⏳_
+_Last updated: 06 July 2025 ⏳_